 Universal Credit can benefit employers as well as individuals by creating a more flexible workforce as there is no upper limit to the number of hours people can work before losing their benefits.
 Instead, benefits will gradually reduce as people earn more.

-The Government has produced detailed information to help employers with staff claiming Universal Credit which you can find here.
+The Government has produced detailed information to help employers with staff claiming Universal Credit - find out how Universal Credit can help your business.